ron2015schmitt/ngx-mat-tui-calendar/README.md

 * Responsive to mobile devices
 * Dark mode in progress...

+This repo contains two projects:
+1. the npm library called `ngx-mat-tui-calendar`, located in `projects/ngx-mat-tui-calendar`
+2. the demo app, located in `src`

+The top-level `angular.json` and `package.json` files are used for building both projects.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

-Curently using Angular ^12.2, which requires node ^v14.15 (npm ^v6.14).
+This repo was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.
+Angular ^12.2 requires node ^v14.15 (npm ^v6.14).

 # UI